Haslingden: Other churches

 Beside the Memorial Gardens, the Manchester Road Methodist Church is a classic building with an Italian-inspired interior.
 Murray's Guide also mentions St Thomas, Helmshore (1851); St Stephen, Grane (1867); St John the Baptist, Stonefold (1885); St Peter, Laneside (1893) and the Roman Catholic Church of the Immaculate Conception (1859) and 'various other nonconformist churches', largely built in the early 19th century.

 St Stephen's, Grane, has a particularly interesting history.
 Construction started in 1863 and finished four years later, designed by James Maxwell of Haslingden.
 The church was not consecrated until 1883.
-The construction of the Ogden Reservoir (which opened in 1912), however, led to almost total depopulation of the community of Grane.
-St Stephen's remained in use, with most of the villagers having moved to Haslingden town.
-In 1925 they decided to move the church stone by stone to a new site, 2 mile away at Three Lanes End, near Holden Cemetery.
+The construction of the Ogden Reservoir (which opened in 1912); however, led to almost total depopulation of the community of Grane.
+St Stephen's remained in use, with most of the villagers having moved to Haslingden.
+In 1925, they decided to move the church stone by stone to a new site, 2 mi away at Three Lanes End, near Holden Cemetery.
 The church building is now a Holden Wood antiques centre and cafe.

 The Public Hall

-The Public Hall was opened in 1868 and built by a private company formed by 'gentlemen representing the working classes and temperance movement'.
-It was bought by the town council in 1898 but by the 1990s it was largely unused except for occasional entertainments.
+The Public Hall was opened in 1868 and built by a private company, formed by 'gentlemen representing the working classes and temperance movement'.
+It was bought by the town council in 1898 but, by the 1990s, it was largely unused except for occasional entertainments.
 The hall had been used for 50 or more years by Rossendale Amateur Operatic Society and other local community groups, but it was finally closed by Rossendale Council in 2005.
 The hall was sold by the council to a group representing the Asian heritage community and is now a mosque.

 The hall was once a venue of Winston Churchill during his early political career.
 Emmeline Pankhurst once addressed the people of Haslingden from the stage and, after the Battle of the Somme in 1916, it was a temporary hospital for the survivors of the Accrington Pals who were sent home for treatment.